Orforglipron (Foundayo) FDA Approval Status 2026

 Orforglipron is Eli Lilly’s once-daily oral non-peptide GLP-1 receptor agonist, now approved for obesity in the United States under the brand name Foundayo.
 The non-peptide structure is the key differentiator — unlike peptide-based oral GLP-1 drugs such as the Wegovy pill and Rybelsus (oral semaglutide), orforglipron does not require fasting before dosing or restrictions on food and water intake after administration.
 For a detailed comparison of all oral GLP-1 compounds, see Oral Obesity Drugs in 2026.

 Eli Lilly has already secured the U.S. obesity approval and continues global regulatory submissions for both obesity and type 2 diabetes.
 Lilly still plans to expand orforglipron into type 2 diabetes later in 2026, while additional global filings and launch decisions continue across the broader development program.
+For the label, pricing, and rollout specifics, see our Foundayo (orforglipron) FDA approval details.

 Lilly positions orforglipron as an oral GLP-1 that eliminates the formulation constraints that have historically limited peptide-based oral drugs.
 This practical advantage is distinct from mechanism of action — orforglipron activates the same GLP-1 receptor as semaglutide, but delivers it in a structurally different oral format.